brivera2524/california-plate-checker/README.md

 - This script is for educational purposes only.
 Use it responsibly and ensure compliance with applicable laws and terms of service.
 - The optimal number of workers may vary based on internet speed and DMV rate limits.
 From testing, 10 workers provide a good balance between speed and avoiding potential request blocks.
+- Each worker gets its own session (JSESSIONID) to prevent mismatched plate statuses.
+- Workers process one request at a time to ensure accurate results.